 A small genus of plants containing just two species.
-Xerophyllum are hardy perennials that range in height from 60 cm to 1.5 metres.
+Xerophyllum are hardy perennials that range in height from two to five feet (60 cm to 1.5 m).

 They have spiky leaves and blooms in the summer carrying small stellar flowers of white, atop stringy stems.